Benchmark Run 101: How to Measure Your Running Progress

 A running plan should take into account certain training principles to build your fitness level and mileage gradually and strategically.
 If you need help with a plan, check out the Runstreet Training Center for customized training plans.

 Have you tried benchmark workouts to track your training progress?
-Comment below with your tips, and tag @Runstreet on Instagram to share your training so we can cheer you on and see your progress!
+Follow and tag @Runstreet on Instagram to share your training so we can cheer you on and see your progress!
 Happy running to you.😊

 Related Posts: Best Glute Exercises to Get Results, 10 Running Workouts to Build Speed and Endurance